Volunteering and Internships

 Share the wonders of nature with children at their schools.
 Help staff bring natural fun to school through nature games, science exploration, craft activities, and storytelling for small groups of elementary students.
 Classroom naturalist program volunteers commit to helping for a one-two hours once or twice a week for varying periods of time.
 Contact us for locations and current volunteer staffing needs.

 Help create family fun in the park for all ages.
-Volunteers orchestrate crafts, dress up as Kinder Critters, serve snacks, and help with trail activities at these fun once-a-month family adventures in Alton Baker Park.
-See our Calendar for the dates of upcoming Nature Quests.
+Volunteers orchestrate crafts, dress up as Kinder Critters, serve snacks, and help with trail activities at these fun weekend (Nature Quest) or weekday morning (Green Start) family adventures in Alton Baker Park.
+See our Calendar for the dates of upcoming Nature Quests and Green Start Play Days.

 No School Days (Training Provided)